 But we had no choice in the end.
 Indeed, as we left Auckland in the morning and options during the winter season are restricted, we could only make it on time to Paihia to board the Great Sights afternoon cruise*.

 The cruise description was highly focused on dolphins.
 I have to admit that I was not that excited about the dolphin spotting.
-I am spoiled in Brisbane region with dolphins, and although it is always nice to see some, I would not think of doing a cruise in New Zealand just for them.
+I am spoiled in the Brisbane region with dolphins, and although it is always nice to see some, I would not think of doing a cruise in New Zealand just for them.
 However, I was looking forward to discovering the views of the reputed bay.

 Cape Brett is impressive, maybe the place I preferred in the entire bay we visited.